 In summer, the lake looks like a box of jewels spilled by a giant.
 This is due to blooms of the algae Dunaliella Salina, a uniquely salt-tolerant species that appears blue and green in water but can turn bright crimson in high salinity and heat.
 From above, these colors cover the landscape like a luminous quilt, divided by the tiny asphalt-grey lines of salt ridges and highways.
 D. Salina is so vibrant that it’s actually used as an industrial-cosmetics coloring.

 Each summer and winter, visitors, motivated by a love of both natural beauty and the perfect Instagram shot, come to witness this entrancingly alien landscape.
 But there may be trouble brewing beneath the lake’s bright surface.
-Unlike the actual Dead Sea, which is filled with chloride and thus hostile to life, Yuncheng’s salt lake is sulfate-based, meaning it nurtures a rich ecosystem including birds and flamingos as pink as the lake’s surface.
-Algal blooms like the ones that paint the lake in summer can signify organic pollution, and often block needed oxygen and sunlight from reaching other lake life.
+The Dead Sea has a high concentration of sodium chloride, which makes it hostile to most forms of life.
+In contrast, Yuncheng’s salt is sulfate-based, allowing the lake to support organisms such as algae and brine shrimp.** Algal blooms like the ones that paint the lake in summer can signify organic pollution, and often block needed oxygen and sunlight from reaching other lake life.

 Local leaders have moved to address these environmental concerns and turn the lake into a more sustainable tourism destination.
 Starting in the 1980s, producers pivoted toward harvesting salt for industrial rather than culinary purposes.
 Since then, however, the area’s traditional salt-harvesting methods have been named part of Shanxi’s official intangible cultural heritage.
 An influx of tourism means a potential for revival.
 While a cleaner lake may mean saying goodbye to some of those more luminous algal hues, the restoration of wildlife and local foodways would be just as wondrous.